Transmission Control Protocol: Reliable transmission

 TCP uses a sequence number to identify each byte of data.
 The sequence number identifies the order of the bytes sent from each computer so that the data can be reconstructed in order, regardless of any out-of-order delivery that may occur.
 The sequence number of the first byte is chosen by the transmitter for the first packet, which is flagged SYN.
 This number can be arbitrary, and should, in fact, be unpredictable to defend against TCP sequence prediction attacks.

-Acknowledgements (ACKs) are sent with a sequence number by the receiver of data to tell the sender that data has been received to the specified byte.
+Acknowledgments (ACKs) are sent with a sequence number by the receiver of data to tell the sender that data has been received to the specified byte.
 ACKs do not imply that the data has been delivered to the application, they merely signify that it is now the receiver's responsibility to deliver the data.

 Reliability is achieved by the sender detecting lost data and retransmitting it.
 TCP uses two primary techniques to identify loss.
-Retransmission timeout (RTO) and duplicate cumulative acknowledgements (DupAcks).
+Retransmission timeout (RTO) and duplicate cumulative acknowledgments (DupAcks).

+When a TCP segment is retransmitted, it retains the same sequence number as the original delivery attempt.
+This conflation of delivery and logical data ordering means that, when acknowledgment is received after a retransmission, the sender cannot tell whether the original transmission or the retransmission is being acknowledged, the so-called retransmission ambiguity.
+TCP incurs complexity due to retransmission ambiguity.

-Dupack-based retransmission
+Duplicate-ACK-based retransmission

 If a single segment (say segment number 100) in a stream is lost, then the receiver cannot acknowledge packets above that segment number (100) because it uses cumulative ACKs.
 Hence the receiver acknowledges packet 99 again on the receipt of another data packet.
 This duplicate acknowledgement is used as a signal for packet loss.
-That is, if the sender receives three duplicate acknowledgements, it retransmits the last unacknowledged packet.
+That is, if the sender receives three duplicate acknowledgments, it retransmits the last unacknowledged packet.
 A threshold of three is used because the network may reorder segments causing duplicate acknowledgements.
 This threshold has been demonstrated to avoid spurious retransmissions due to reordering.
 Some TCP implementations use selective acknowledgements (SACKs) to provide explicit feedback about the segments that have been received.
 This greatly improves TCP's ability to retransmit the right segments.

+Retransmission ambiguity can cause spurious fast retransmissions and congestion avoidance if there is reordering beyond the duplicate acknowledgment threshold.
+In the last two decades more packet reordering has been observed over the Internet which led TCP implementations, such as the one in the Linux Kernel to adopt heuristic methods to scale the duplicate acknowledgment threshold.
+Recently, there have been efforts to completely phase out duplicate-ACK-based fast-retransmissions and replace them with timer based ones.
+(Not to be confused with the classic RTO discussed below).
+The time based loss detection algorithm called Recent Acknowledgment (RACK) has been adopted as the default algorithm in Linux and Windows.